jbush001/NyuziProcessor/tests/cosimulation/README.md

 that wouldn't be visible in a normal Verilog simulator because of inherent subtleties in the way the Verilog specification defines the behavior of X and Z.
-This paper http://www.arm.com/files/pdf/Verilog_X_Bugs.pdf gives a good description of those flaws.
+This paper http://www.arm.com/files/pdf/Verilog_X_Bugs.pdf gives a good description of these issues.

-This means RTL model will run slightly differently each time because all signals are not explicitly initialized at reset (SRAMs, for example).
+The RTL model will run slightly differently each time because all signals are not explicitly initialized at reset (SRAMs, for example).
 To get consistent behavior between runs, change rtl/v1/testbench/verilator_main.cpp to hardcode the random seed to a fixed value.
-This is useful when performing multiple runs to isolate a specific failure.
+This is useful when performing multiple runs to isolate timing specific failures.

 # Generating New Random Test Program